clarus/coq-blog/posts/2015-02-20 Tutorial: a Hello World in Coq.md

 This should display `Hello world!` on the terminal.

 ### Specification
-The specification of this program is very simple: *the program only prints "Hello world!" and quits* (here the specification is as long as the program itself, but this is not always the case).
-The simplest way to write this specification is to describe an environment of the program which reacts to a single event: the printing of the message "Hello world!" on the terminal.
+The specification of this program is very straightforward: *the program only prints "Hello world!" and quits* (here the specification is as long as the program itself, but this is not always the case).
+A simple way to write this specification is to describe an environment of the program which reacts to a single event: the printing of the message "Hello world!" on the terminal.
 You can express this environment as a program:

     (** The Hello World program only says hello. *) Definition hello_world_ok : Run.t hello_world tt.
       apply (Run.log_ok (LString.s "Hello world!")).
     Defined.

 The specification `hello_world_ok` is of type `Run.t hello_world tt`: this runs the program `hello_world` returning the result `tt`.
-We apply the function `Run.log_ok` of the effects library which exactly describes an environment reacting to a single printing event.
+We apply the function `Run.log_ok` of the [effects library](http://clarus.github.io/doc/io-effects-unix/IoEffectsUnix.Unix.html#Run.log_ok) which exactly describes an environment reacting to a single printing event.

 This specification needs *no* proofs because it is valid *by construction*.
 We do not need any SMT solver, model checker or manual proof.
 The specification is valid because it is well-typed.
 Of course this example is very simple, so we will see a slightly more complex one.